corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/development-tutorials/build-basic-cordapp/basic-cordapp-flows.md

 3. Repeat the same process for the holder of the new `AppleStamp` state using the `holderName` from the flow’s input parameters.

-4. Verify that this participant exists in the network.
+4. Verify that the participant with the passed in `holderName` exists in the network.

 Your code should now contain the following lines: